spookylukey/proficient-pythonista/source/make_illegal_states_unrepresentable.rst

 The methods used to achieve this are:

 - Identify invalid states by thinking about where you have product types instead of sum types, and are multiplying possible states instead of adding them.
 - Split types/classes into more but “smaller” types/classes that represent just the valid states.
+Sometimes this might mean pulling out a few related fields as a group.